phrenchphry11/phrenchphry11.github.com/projects/research.md

 layout: page
 title: Research
 ---
-I spent the summer of 2011 at Carleton College doing research under Amy Csizmar Dalal with Ji Lin and Tung Phan.
+I spent the summer of 2011 at Carleton College doing research under Amy Csizmar Dalal with Jie Lin and Tung Phan.

 Our research group focused on identifying application-layer measurements to predict users' subjective ratings of streaming video.
 We set up a system to collect video stream information from Flash videos streaming from a web browser.
 We then applied data mining techniques (specifically Dynamic Time Warping) to assign ratings to individual video streams.
 Using this, we were able to assign ratings with anywhere from 70-90% accuracy.